 COVID-19 Resources for Seniors

 Activities at both Orange County senior centers were suspended on Monday, March 16, due to the risks presented by COVID-19.
-Since that time staff have worked to implement and modify programs and services to help support seniors throughout the crisis.
+During that time staff worked to implement and modify programs and services to help support seniors throughout the crisis.

 Aging Transitions, Senior Center and Volunteer Connect 55+ staff are available to meet by phone, email, in-person or virtual appointment.
 For more information or assistance, please contact the Passmore Center: 919-245-2015, Seymour Center: 919-968-2070, or the Aging Helpline at 919-968-2087.